-Attachment A to this Executive Summary is a redacted copy of Cotton Plains Wind's Emergency Action Plan.
+Action Plan.
 Apex Clean Energy recognizes that site personnel have the right and need to know the procedures to follow in the event of an emergency.
 The purpose of the Plan is to ensure the transmission of necessary information to site personnel regarding emergency action.
-The Plan is maintained to ensure the safety of all site personnel at the Cotton Plains Wind facility in the event of a major emergency that could occur within the facility or at the fields in which personnel.
-The EAP includes provisions for (1) medical emergency, (2) building evacuation, (3) building utility failure, (4) fire, (5) adverse weather, (6) hazardous material spill, (7) crime / violent behavior / civil disturbance, and (8) bomb threat, among others.
+The Plan is maintained to ensure the safety of all site personnel at the El Sauz facility in the event of a major emergency that could occur within the facility or in the fields in which personnel are present.
+The Plan includes provisions for (1) medical emergency, (2) building evacuation, (3) building utility failure, (4) fire, (5) adverse weather, (6) hazardous material spill, (7) crime / violent behavior / civil disturbance, and (8) bomb threat, among others.